 Geological Filmmaking develops a new genre of writing rooted in a reciprocity between the practice of making films and the theoretical study of the relations they participate in.
 Litvintseva expands current conversations in the environmental humanities through building on the rich legacy of experimental film as a tool for producing alternative modes of experiencing the world.
 The book is intended for readers from a broad range of backgrounds, looking for new ways of dealing with questions about the life and death of our planet.

-Sasha Litvintseva is an artist, filmmaker, writer and lecturer in Film at Queen Mary University of London.
+Sasha Litvintseva is an artist, filmmaker, writer and senior lecturer in Film at Queen Mary University of London.
 Her work is situated at the intersection of media, ecology and the history of science.
 Her films have been exhibited worldwide, including at the Berlinale and Rotterdam film festivals, Baltic Triennial and Venice Architecture Biennale.
 She is the author, with Beny Wagner, of All Thoughts Fly: Monster, Taxonomy, Film (Sonic Acts Press, 2021).
-For more information on her work consult his webpage http://sashalitvintseva.com
+For more information on her work consult her webpage http://sashalitvintseva.com